Nebraska dam had history of ice woes before fatal failure

 “We have known for a long time that ice can put pressure on dams.
 Ice can squeeze up against a gate and keep it from opening,” he said.
 “But this idea that the chunks can come down in the thousands in rivers and cause overtopping flows is a new concept.”

-Baker also said safety engineers need to go beyond simply inspecting dams and start looking at their history, how they were constructed and how they would perform in a disaster.
+Baker also said safety engineers need to go beyond simply inspecting dams and start looking at their history, how they were constructed and how they would performs in a disaster.